-- 4) Did your group have a meaningful conversation about the guest speaker's talk?
+- 4) To what extent did you group have a meaningful conversation about the guest speaker's talk?

 - a) Not at all meaningful

 - b) Somewhat meaningful

 - c) Meaningful

 - d) Very meaningful

+- e) We did not have a post-speaker conversation

-- 5) Were the post-speaker talking points helpful?
+- 5) To what extent were the post-speaker talking points helpful?

 - a) Not at all helpful

 - b) Somewhat helpful

 - c) Helpful

 - d) Very helpful

-- 6) How many Fridays did you use for gratitude letters?

-- a) 0

-- b) 1

-- c) 2

-- d) 3

-- e) More than 3
+- e) N/A

-- 7) What suggestions do you have for integrating the symposium more successfully into the Advisor program?